adelphi-ed-tech/au-courses/content/intro-to-programming_python.md

 Your team will choose a single topic and coordinate (through sharing code on our Jupyter Hub) on the final project.
-To submit this project you will turn your finished Jupyter Notebook which includes both the code and the formatted output, as well as a short team video (5-8 minutes) where each team member describes a key aspect of the software that they worked on.
+To submit this project you will turn your finished Jupyter Notebook which includes both the code and the formatted output.
+Each team member will upload a video screencast where they discuss a key aspect of the code where they were the lead developer/designer.

 ### Final Project Grading: